-Under the terms of this guarantee, the Romanian government will have no financial liability in connection with the rehabilitation of the Roşia Montană project.
+Under the terms of this guarantee, the Romanian government will have no financial liability in connection with the rehabilitation of the Rosia Montană project.

-An engineered liner is included in the design of the Tailings Management Facility (TMF) basin.
+An engineered liner is included in the design of the Tailings Management Facility (TMF) basin to be protective of groundwater.
 Specifically, the Roşia Montană Tailings Management Facility (TMF or "the facility") has been designed to be compliant with the EU Groundwater Directive (80/68/EEC), transposed as Romanian GD 351/2005.
 The TMF is also designed for compliance with the EU Mine Waste Directive (2006/21/EC) as required by the Terms of Reference established by the MEWM in May, 2005.
 The following paragraphs provide a discussion of how the facility is compliant with the directives.